wernerjoss/caldav2ics/README.md

 The main file is caldav2ics.php, the other 2 are helper scripts: debug.php for offline Analysis of the log file, caldavexplore.sh is used to find out the correct Calendar URL's (which does not always seem to be that easy...)

+## TODO:
+* add ability to fetch multiple remote Calendars in one run